kwk/llvm_snapshot_builder/CONTRIBUTING.md

 8. Commit your changes and open a pull request.

+## Run tests

+After you've completed steps 1-4 from the previous steps you need to setup your Copr credentials by going to https://copr.fedorainfracloud.org/api/ and then creating a `~/.config/copr` file according to the information on the website.
+This project will automatically pick up the config from that file in order to connect you to copr and create test projects for you in there when you run tests.

+Run all tests by executing:

+    ```console
+    $ poetry run pytest
+    ```

+In order to run an intivial test, try this:

+    ```console
+    pytest tests/test_cli.py::TestCLI::test_project_exists
+    ```

+And adjust the path to the test you want to run.

 ## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines: